 Wiliot envisions a world of smarter "Things" that are self-aware and offer functionality not possible before — a world where the physical and digital worlds are securely connected using wireless RF technology.
 The Internet of Things can scale and start to offer real value as we understand where products are, who is using them, and when they need replenishing.
 Apparel and pharmaceutical packaging can become connected to the cloud.
 Manufacturing, supply chain, and inventory can be optimized.
 Makers of products and retailers can flourish in the face of disruption from online retailers.

 A change that Wiliot is helping to accelerate is being described as a shift from supply chain to demand chain management.
 Demand chains are enabled by demand signals flowing in real-time from products in stores and homes, reducing the capital tied up in inventory, driving lift in sales, enhancing the customer experience, and reducing companies’ carbon footprint.
 The way products are made, distributed, sold, used and recycled, are being redefined thanks to insights from an IoT Sticker.

 Seamless Continuous Connectivity + Low Cost of Production

 The chip consists of 5 main components: an energy harvester that captures ambient RF energy, an integrated sensing unit, a security unit, a processing unit, and a Bluetooth transmitter.
-It has three CPU cores, an ARM processor, it has ROM, RAM, SDRAM, inputs, and outputs - it's a computer.
+It has three CPU cores, an ARM processor, has ROM, RAM, SDRAM, inputs, and outputs - it's a computer.